CyberMiles/smart_contracts/demoToken/README.md

 Start the truffle console by entering `truffle console --network testnet`

-To call a function, use
+To call a function that doesn't change data, use

     ericoin.deployed().then(instance => instance.INSERT_FUNCTIONNAME_HERE.call(PARAMS)).then(result => storeData = result)